 tl;dr, basically, a few years ago I became interested in the language after hearing a song by Zemfira on Soundcloud.
 True story.
 My interests soon branched outward into post-Soviet literature, Russian foreign/domestic policy, and subjects of vaguely anthropological character, and I would slip into university libraries to satisfy my hunger for relevant books.
 The classic literature/Tsarist Russia/ “truly Russophilic” stage of development was noticeably absent.
 The Syrian crisis of 2013 and the following events opened my eyes to what seemed to be a decline in American expertise on (and understanding of) Russian affairs; a void which younger, more naive me was more than happy to try filling.

 In a nutshell, my interest in Russia stems partly from practical application, partly from curiosity, and partly from genuine desire to understand modern Russia.
 The Russia Bug bit me, but it belonged to a slightly different species: one with a pleasant chirp, but also sharp teeth, and the eyes of Vladimir Putin.

 Well, what am I going to do with it?

 Why did I start blogging?

 Also – a blog is currently the only available platform on which I can connect with a large community of people interested in Russia.
 What can I say – even at university, following Russia is not a popular hobby.
 And when the topic of Russia is brought up, it tends to attract a narrow group of often narrow-minded commentators who go by the collective name of Democracy Promoters.

 Let me be frank: I don’t expect Russia Reviewed to have any impact on academic/policy debate or win over the hearts and minds of hundreds with its message of “yeah, Russia’s not as bad as our current establishment claims it is.”
-However, I do personally benefit a great deal from having a forum through which I can better synthesize my own ideas about Russia and listen to the responses of others.
+However, I do personally benefit a great deal from having a forum through which I can better synthesize my own ideas about Russia and listen to others’ opinions.
 I’m not a Russia expert and find something interesting to ponder in every substantive comment.